-Why it is important to measure on physical layer in CAN bus?
+Why is it important to measure on physical layer in CAN bus?

-Our world is analogue.
+Our world is analog.
 Digital is a human invention to simplify many things.
 Smoke signals between mountain peaks, signal lights between ships, Morse signals on air – all these already were digital signals.
-As long as digital works, it is invincible – for instance in precision of transmission.
-But even when you transmit digital signals, you need an analogue medium below it.
+As long as digital works, it is invincible – for instance in the precision of transmission.
+But even when you transmit digital signals, you need an analog medium below it.
 Such a medium is failure-prone.
 Smoke signals fail in darkness, signal lights are useless in foggy conditions, Morse signals are going to be inaudible when interfering signals are too loud.

-To signal a voltage you need a wire as medium.
-What works easy in a flashlight, gets difficult on high frequencies and long trunk lines very quick.
+To signal a voltage you need a wire as the medium.
+What works easy in a flashlight, gets difficult on high frequencies and long trunk lines very quickly.
 Then we talk about capacities and frequencies, not only about resistors and switches.
 You will need more than good knowledge and a multimeter to get useful and repeatable statements.

 Somebody could say that at problems in a CAN bus communication, error frames and repetition of messages occur.
 This is not quite correct.
 We have to say that at a point where error frames are on the bus, we can not speak from a hitch-free digital transmission anymore.
 The bus can still run because of the work of the safety mechanisms in CAN, repeating not correct transmitted messages.
-At this point only a little worsening would lead to a complete breakdown of communication.
+At this point, only a little worsening would lead to a complete breakdown of communication.
 That’s why we have to state that permanent error frames (on a former good running bus) are an indicator for a nearby total failure.
 Sometimes this level of worsening never happens and the bus just stops working.

 How can I gage, how good the digital transmission works, when the only thing I know is that it works?

 We should measure, how the distance to the illegal range of voltages is – how much wear reserve is left – how much interference resistance we have for the work in the field.
 We should measure, if the quality of signals is worse than at the other day or if it is as good as new.